AWS Security15 min read

 findings = json.loads(response['message']['content'])

-Ollama also supports tool calling with models like Llama 3.2, Mistral, and Qwen2.5 -meaning your local model can decide when to call external functions, enabling AI-powered security automation that runs entirely on your hardware.
+Ollama also supports tool calling with models like Llama 3.2, Mistral, and Qwen2.5, so your local model can decide when to call external functions, enabling AI-powered security automation that runs entirely on your hardware.

 Vision models